nodejs/node/doc/api/util.md

 * {symbol}

-A Symbol that can be used to declare custom promisified variants of functions, see [Custom promisified functions][].
+A {symbol} that can be used to declare custom promisified variants of functions, see [Custom promisified functions][].

 ## Class: util.TextDecoder